Museums and Galleries

 Oxford and Oxfordshire's museums are some of the most famous attractions.
 They come in all shapes and sizes and ensure all-weather and all year round interest for visitors, especially families.
 Most have a programme of temporary special exhibitions, tours, lectures and school sessions, as well as 'hands on' and 'family fun' sessions -sometimes by torchlight.

 The Ashmolean, the world's first public museum, was re-opened by the Queen following a £61 million refurbishment.
 With treasures ranging from ancient Greek and Roman statues to Egyptian mummies to Lawrence of Arabia's robes - the collection is too vast to list.
 The Pitt Rivers Museumwhere treasures range from a witch in a bottle to a totem pole.
-The University Museum famed for having the best-preserved remains of the extinct Dodo.
+The University Museum of Natural History famed for having the best-preserved remains of the extinct Dodo.

 The Museum of Oxford recreates the life and times of Oxford's townspeople - exciting and violent as they some times were, especially during the English Civil War when Oxford became Britain's Capital and Charles I held his Court - and Parliament here.